-148 See www.coe.int/en/web/cepej/cepej-european-ethical-charter-on-the-use-of-artificial-intelligence-ai-in-judicial-systems-and-their-environment accessed 6 July 2020.
+See www.coe.int/en/web/cepej/cepej-european-ethical-charter-on-the-use-of-artificial-intelligence-ai-in-judicial-systems-and-their-environment accessed 6 July 2020.

-- principle of respect for fundamental rights: ensuring that the design and implementation of AI tools and services are compatible with fundamental rights; - principle of non-discrimination: specifically preventing the development or intensification of any discrimination between individuals or groups of individuals; - principle of quality and security: with regard to the processing of judicial decisions and data, using certified sources and intangible data with models conceived in a multidisciplinary manner, in a secure technological environment; - principle of transparency, impartiality and fairness: making data processing methods accessible and understandable, and authorising external audits; - principle 'under user control': precluding a prescriptive approach and ensuring that users are informed actors and in control of their choices.
+- principle of quality and security: with regard to the processing of judicial decisions and data, using certified sources and intangible data with models conceived in a multidisciplinary manner, in a secure technological environment; - principle of transparency, impartiality and fairness: making data processing methods accessible and understandable, and authorising external audits; - principle 'under user control': precluding a prescriptive approach and ensuring that users are informed actors and in control of their choices.